logisim-evolution/logisim-evolution/artwork/README.md

 ---

-# Logisim-evolution project logo #
+# Logisim-evolution project artwork #

 Designed by Marcin Orlowski <http://MarcinOrlowski.com>

 ## SVG files ##

-* `logisim-evolution-logo-src.svg` - main logo project file
+* `logisim-evolution-logo-src.svg` - main logo project file (with texts as editable strings),
-* `logisim-evolution-logo.svg` - derived from main project file with all texts converted to paths.
+* `logisim-evolution-logo.svg` - derived from main project file with all texts converted to paths,
+* `logisim-evolution-icon.svg` - project icon.

 "NOTE: To properly render the `logisim-evolution-logo-src.svg` (be it in-app, on the web page, or elsewhere) one must have all the used fonts installed on the build machine.
 Otherwise, your renderer/browser will substitute